giulianopz/programming/README.md

   Abstractions are useful, but all non-trivial abstractions, to some degree, are [leaky](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/).
 So, blindly ignoring what happens at lower levels can cause performance issues or (worst) unintended bugs which are hard to debug (e.g. inscrutable [incidents](https://www.andrewdoss.dev/writing/timeouts/) in production).
 Solving such issues thanks to Q&A websites like Stack Overflow does not help learning what actually went wrong leaving a certain sense of frustration (a common feeling for [Linux](https://fabiensanglard.net/a_linux_evening/index.html) users).

-  Unfortunately, the enterprise software world is largely dominated by the use of frameworks (e.g. Spring vs Quarkus on back-end side, Angular vs React on front-end side, PyTorch vs TensorFlow on machine learning side) which the developers are supposed to master according to their alternating fortunes, sometimes influenced by mere whimsy.
-The only way to avoid to be forced to learn a framework every N years is to understand computer science in depth, getting as closer as possible to the metal.
+  Unfortunately, the enterprise software world is largely dominated by the use of [frameworks](https://en.wikipedia.org/wiki/Software_framework) (e.g. Spring vs Quarkus on back-end side, Angular vs React on front-end side), an abstraction which is useful to avoid code bloat but limits the creative job of a programmer, making him just an expert user of a particular framework.
+These frameworks are also susceptible to be replaced by other competing frameworks, generically perceived as "innovative" for some reason.
+The only way to avoid to be forced to learn a framework every N years is to understand what happens behind the abstractions, which in turn means to get a good grasp of computer architecture investigating what happens at the hardware/software interface (*getting closer to the metal*, as they say).

   ---
   ## Java
   - [A Brief History of the Java Programming Language](https://www.baeldung.com/java-history)
-  - Programming Language Fundamentals[^2]:
+  - Programming Language Fundamentals[^3]:
     - JRE, JDK & [JVM](https://shipilev.net/jvm/anatomy-quarks/)
     - Byte Code vs. Machine Code
         - [Java Bytecode Simplified: Journey to the Wonderland](https://foojay.io/today/java-bytecode-simplified-journey-to-the-wonderland-part-1/)
     - Compiling with `javac` and Running with Arguments from CLI
-    - IDE[^3]
+    - IDE[^4]
       - [**!OPINION**] [Stop Making Students Use Eclipse](https://nora.codes/post/stop-making-students-use-eclipse/)
       - [VSCode](https://code.visualstudio.com/docs/languages/java)
       - [Debugging](https://code.visualstudio.com/docs/java/java-debugging)